learning-zone/javascript-basics/README.md

 **Example:**

-In the given example, there are two objects **Person** and **Guser**.
-The object Guser inherits the methods and properties of the object Person and further uses them.
+In the given example, there are two objects **ParentUser** and **ChildUser**.
+The object ChildUser inherits the methods and properties of the object ParentUser and further uses them.

 ```js
 // Parent Object